erpe/sync_stage/README.md

 prints out what would happen, but not actually executes anything.

 ## Prerequisites

-* expects your app to be deployed via capistrano
+* expects your app to be deployed via capistrano (or at least has some shared/public directory)
 * expects only postgres database
 * expects you have a deployment user
-* expects you're deployment user is a sudoer
+* expects your deployment user is a sudoer
 * expects your postgres password is available via .pgpass (see:  http://www.postgresql.org/docs/9.3/static/libpq-pgpass.html )